AmyOShea/MS2-KidzQuiz/README.md

 + [GitPod](https://www.gitpod.io/) used to develop project and orgainse version control.
 + [GitHub](https://pages.github.com/) Pages used to deploy the site.
 + [Balsamiq](https://balsamiq.com/) used to create wireframes.
++ [Transfonter](https://transfonter.org/) used to convert font from .tff to .woff and .woff2.
 + [Lighthouse](https://developers.google.com/web/tools/lighthouse) for performance review.
 + [PowerMapper](https://www.powermapper.com/) used to check compatibility with older browsers.
 + [Responsinator](https://www.responsinator.com/) used to check site was responsive on different screen sizes.